agent1red/MyMcPTestProject/README.md

 5. Follow complex instructions and create interrelated content

 All content was generated through natural language interaction with Claude, demonstrating the potential of AI assistants in software development and documentation tasks.

+## Screenshot
+To add a screenshot of the landing page:
+1. Visit the live site: https://agent1red.github.io/MyMcPTestProject/
+2. Take a screenshot of the page
+3. Create an `images` directory in your fork
+4. Add the screenshot to the `images` directory
+5. Update this section of the README to display your screenshot

 ## License
 This documentation project is available for reference and educational purposes.